Atlanta Commercial and Business Litigation

-For nearly 30 years, Morgan & Morgan has helped clients recover billions of dollars in damages.
+For over 30 years, Morgan & Morgan has helped clients recover billions of dollars in damages.
 The Business Trial Group was created to extend these benefits to individuals dealing with complex, high-stakes business lawsuits.
 With an office in the heart of Atlanta, our commercial litigation attorneys can meet with you and discuss how we can help you deal with your business or investment dispute.

 Our experienced business attorneys have been recognized as Best Lawyers in America, Martindale-Hubbell AV Preeminent, and by the National Law Journal as America’s Elite Trial Lawyers.
 The true measure of our success, however, has been the tens of millions of dollars in verdicts and settlements we have achieved for our clients.